Published at: 2025-10-30

 1. Definition and Purpose of Subscription Management

-- Email: Reports are sent to the employee’s bound personal email address.
+• Email: Deliver Reports to the subscriber’s linked personal email address

-- Each enterprise has limited storage space.
-Report administrators and CRM administrators can view the used and total available storage on the subscription management page, along with the file size of each subscription and delivery.
+• Each company has a limited amount of storage for subscription deliveries.
+Reports administrators and CRM administrators can see used and total available storage on the Subscription Management page, and can view the file size for each subscription and each delivery instance.